Putin to Ukraine rebels: postpone secession vote

 Moscow has denied Western accusations that it was orchestrating the rebellion in Ukraine's east, where Ukrainian forces have been largely unable to reassert control.

-A range of European companies that do business in Russia - as diverse as Italian appliance maker Indesit IND.MI, Danish brewer Carlsberg CARLb.CO, Finnish tyre maker Nokian Tyre NRE1V.HE and Swedish cosmetics firm Oriflame ORIsdb.ST, announced results on Wednesday that blamed the crisis for hurting their bottom lines.
+A range of European companies that do business in Russia - as diverse as Italian appliance maker Indesit, Danish brewer Carlsberg, Finnish tyre maker Nokian Tyre and Swedish cosmetics firm Oriflame, announced results on Wednesday that blamed the crisis for hurting their bottom lines.

 (Writing by Peter Graff; Editing by Giles Elgood)